miguelpruivo/flutter_file_picker/README.md

 * [X] Load path from **any**
 * [X] Create a `File` object from **any** selected file

+If you have any feature that you want to see in this package, please add it [here](https://github.com/miguelpruivo/plugins_flutter_file_picker/issues/99). 🎉

 ## Demo App

 ![Demo](https://github.com/miguelpruivo/plugins_flutter_file_picker/blob/master/example/example.gif)